 Yes.
-There is a number of organizations that offer online games.
-Unfortunately, it is not easy to find them because when you type “Mahjong” into Google you get results almost exclusively about Mahjong Solitaire.
-It may be better to type “Mah jongg” instead.
-Anyway, here is a list of a few links that should help you begin your online adventure with traditional Mahjong:
+Some organizations offer online games.
+Unfortunately, it is not easy to find them because when you type “Mahjong” into Google, you get results almost exclusively about Mahjong Solitaire.
+It may be better to search for “Mah jongg” instead.
+Anyway, here are a few links that should help you begin your online adventure with traditional Mahjong:

 - Official National Mah Jongg League Internet Game

 - I Love Mahj